 C5 Capital founder Andre Pienaar states that the greatest advantage of cyber defense is speed, and that AI is developing ways to detect much more complex threats from third parties, in shorter periods of time.
-Nevertheless, cybercriminals can just as easily adapt with the times and find a way to circumvent these security measures.
+Nevertheless, cybercriminals can just as easily adapt to the times and find a way to circumvent these security measures.

 Trickbot, which is an AI-based malware, plagues organizations regularly.
 It enters a network in a way that is similar to Homer’s Trojan Horse, and it propagates and infects the system.
-The worst part is that changes are easily made, but detecting and remediating it is quite difficult.
+The worst part is that changes are easily made, but detecting and remediating them is quite difficult.

 Ultimately, the human component of your business can still be its own best defense.
 Ensure that your systems are always up to date, and properly educate your employees on the value of security.
 Update passwords and login credentials on a regular basis, and remind your employees never to talk about company matters outside of the office.
-Secure all lines so that only authorized access points like determined locations or verified devices can be used to access your online database.
+Secure all lines so that only authorized access points, like determined locations or verified devices, can be used to access your online database.
 Sensitive information should also have a physical backup that should be safeguarded in a secure location.

 Ultimately, have a sophisticated security protection in place.
 At CMIT Solutions, we start with a robust network perimeter, including managed firewall, active management, and regular inspections.
 We’ll also implement proactive monitoring of your systems, including anti-spam protection, anti-malware software, and more.
-We also believe that your team is your first line of cyber defense, so providing your staff with security training should be high on your list.
+We believe your team is your first line of cyber defense, so providing your staff with security training should be high on your list.